Approximation Algorithms for Computing Maximin Share Allocations: A Polynomial Time -approximation

 Given Lemma \ref{lem:x+}, we can now prove the main result of this section, the correctness of $\textsc{apx-mms}$.

-\begin{proofof}{Proof of Theorem \ref{thm:2/3}} It is clear that the running time of the algorithm is polynomial.
+\begin{proof}[Proof of Theorem \ref{thm:2/3}] It is clear that the running time of the algorithm is polynomial.
 Its correctness is based on the correctness of $\textsc{rec-mms}$.
-The latter can be proven with strong induction on $|K|$, the number of still active agents that $\textsc{rec-mms}$ receives as input.
+The latter can be proven with strong induction on $|K|$, the number of still active agents that $\textsc{rec-mms}$ receives as input, under the assumption that \eqref{recursion-balance} holds before each new call of $\textsc{rec-mms}$ (which we have established by Lemma \ref{lem:x+}).
 For $|K|=1$, assuming that inequality \eqref{recursion-balance} holds, we have for agent $1$ of $K$:

 For the inductive step, Lemma \ref{lem:x+} and the choice of $X^+$ are crucial.
 Consider an execution of $\textsc{rec-mms}$ during which some agents will receive a subset of items and the rest will form the set $X^+$ to be handled recursively.
 For all the agents in $X^+$ --if any-- we are guaranteed $\big(\frac{2}{3}-\varepsilon\big)$-approximate shares by property \textit{(iii)} of Lemma \ref{lem:x+} and by the inductive hypothesis.
 On the other hand, for each agent $i$ that receives a subset $S_j$ of items in line \ref{line:allocate}, we have